verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Fixed IngressTrait JWT related issues to allow multiple paths where one path has `RequestPrincipals` and the other doesn't.
 - Fixed IngressTrait JWT so that `RequestPrincipals` with no paths are allowed.
 - Fixed IngressTrait related `AuthorizationPolicy` cleanup when an application is deleted.
+### v1.4.6
+Enhancements:

+- Verrazzano CLI tool validates that commands are entered correctly.

+Fixes:

+- Fixed issues that occurred when Let's Encrypt was being used with Rancher
+- Fixed issues regarding Rancher certificates that were out of sync or expired.
+- Fixed issues relating to noisy Keycloak logs.

+### v1.4.5
+Fixes:

+- Updated base and other images for issues and security.

+Component version updates:

+- WebLogic Kubernetes Operator v4.0.6
+- WebLogic Monitoring Exporter v2.1.3

 ### v1.4.4
 Fixes: